ndarci/pomidaq-timelapse/timelapse/README.md

 `film` records a series of time lapse images according to the given parameters, and merges them into a video at each working distance.

 `merge` takes a previously recorded set of images (must be provided using option `-d`) and merges them into a video at each working distance.
-This option is mainly useful for creating a video even if the time lapse fails partway through.
+This option is mainly useful for creating a video after the time lapse fails partway through.

 ### directory